Distribution of web traffic across servers

 - Ensure you are have deployed a web server add-on to the search heads so that web server data tags and fields are defined.
 This sample search uses the Splunk Add-on for Apache Web Server, but you can replace this source with any other web server data used in your organization.
 For more information, see About installing Splunk add-ons.

 - Run the following search.
 You can optimize it by specifying an index and adjusting the time range.

 The table provides an explanation of what each part of this search achieves.
 You can adjust this query based on the specifics of your environment.

 Search for events that are tagged as web events.

 |timechart span=15m count BY host

-Graph the count of events for each host, excluding other series from the results.
-Use 15-minute time increments.
+Graph the count of events for each host, using 15-minute time increments.

 An even distribution of traffic across hosts is ideal.
 If one of the lines in the timechart plots much differently than the others, you might have a load balancing problem.
 A good next step is to understand the load balancing algorithm to help determine why traffic is not balanced.
 For example, a round-robin algorithm may indicate dropped connections at the network interfaces, while a least connections algorithm would suggest a server being too slow to handle its fair share of the load.

 Finally, you might be interested in other processes associated with the Managing web server performance use case.